nemesisdb/nemesisdb/docs/docs/api/sessions/sh-end-all.md

 ---

 # SH_END_ALL
-Deletes all sessions and their data.
+Ends all sessions, deleting all sessions and their data.

 No parameters.